Solonarv/writing/nosleep/i am not real.md

  - I'm in a simulation, and the biophysics model bugged out on me
  - I'm hallucinating

-Can you help me figure out what's going on with me?
+I figured I might as well seek out the help of strangers on the internet, since there are certainly things I haven't thought of yet.
+So can you help me figure out what's going on with me?